kazimir-malevich/CV/README.md

 - Automated acceptance tester using **Ruby**, **Selenium-Webriver** and the **Behaviour Driven Development**(BDD) framework, **Cucumber**
-- Created a test harness in **Clojure** that validated service HTTP responses
-- from HTTP requests à la contract testing Agile development with user stories,
+- Created a test harness in **Clojure** that validated service HTTP responses from HTTP requests à la contract testing
-- iteration planning, continuous integration, restropectives, pair-progromming
+- Engaged in Agile development with user stories, iteration planning, continuous integration, restropectives, pair-progromming etc
-- etc Put forward the role and wrote the competencies for the Developer-in-Test role which was rubber stamped by HR
+- Put forward the role and wrote the competencies for the Developer-in-Test role which was rubber stamped by HR
 - Worked with the **BBC Academy** to devise courses around **BDD** and invited a number of open-source and **Agile** speakers including "Uncle" Bob